 General principles

 School staff must treat all parents equally, unless there is a Court Order limiting or defining an individual’s exercise of parental responsibility.
-Everyone who is a parent as defined under education law, whether they are the resident parent or not, with or without parental responsibility, has a right to participate in decisions about a child’s education and receive information about the child (even though, for day-to-day purposes, the school’s main contact is likely to be a parent with whom the child lives on school days.)
+Everyone who is a parent as defined under education law, whether they are the resident parent or not, with or without parental responsibility, has a right to participate in decisions about a child’s education as pertains to our school and receive information about the child (such as newsletters, notice about events) (even though, for day-to-day purposes, the school’s main contact is likely to be a parent with whom the child lives on school days and it is their responsibility to share this information with anyone else who holds parental responsibility).

 Individuals who have parental responsibility for, or care of, a child have the same rights as natural parents; for example: